cluffa/cluffa.github.io/index.md

 View this project's [final report](https://github.com/cluffa/stat4620project/blob/master/final_report_made_in_colaboration_with_classmates.pdf), [source code for the random forest model](https://github.com/cluffa/stat4620project/blob/master/randomForest.R), and [source code for cleaning the data](https://github.com/cluffa/stat4620project/blob/master/clean_autos_dataset.R).

 This was a group project.
 I handled the random forest model as well as the data cleaning.
+We each tried a model and compared results.
+The random forest model came out on top based on testing MSE.

 ### *- Fitting a Bayesian Hierarchical Model on Fake Flu Data.
 Simulated with an MCMC algorithm using R and Rjags/jags.*

 View this project's [final report](https://github.com/cluffa/stat3303project/blob/master/Final_project_Alex_Cluff.pdf), [report source code](https://github.com/cluffa/stat3303project/blob/master/Final_project_Alex_Cluff.Rmd), and [model fitting source code](https://github.com/cluffa/stat3303project/blob/master/fit.R)

+The setup for this project:
+"There are two tests for influenza strain K9C9.
+The data collected consists of 10 countries and 100 pairs of test results.
+The more accurate of the tests will be assumed fact.
+The less accurate test, EZK, is the area of interest for this project.
+A bayesian hierarchical model will be fit and it will be simulated with an MCMC algorithm using R/jags."
+I fit the model, assess fit, and interpret the results in the context of a global pandemic.

 ### *- Classification of Tweets as Being the Result of a Disaster in R Using a Stacked Random Forest - Logistic Regression Model*